opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 ## Superseded Operations

-When an operation is superseded by another operation with **IDENTICAL FUNCTIONALITY**, that is a rename or a change in the URL, it should be listed in [_superseded_operations.yaml](./spec/_superseded_operations.yaml) file.
+When an operation is superseded by another operation with **identical functionality**, that is a rename or a change in the URL, it should be listed in [_superseded_operations.yaml](./spec/_superseded_operations.yaml) file.
 The merger tool will automatically generate the superseded operation in the OpenAPI spec.
 The superseded operation will have `deprecated: true` and `x-ignorable: true` properties to indicate that it should be ignored by the client generator.

 For example, if the `_superseded_operations.yaml` file contains the following entry:
 ```yaml